Robinlovelace/cyclemon/paper/README.md

 and Krizek 2011; S. Handy, van Wee, and Kroesen 2014; McCormack and Shiell 2011; Pucher et al. 2010).
 Within this context the specific-destination approach allows for more focused management of the ‘complete package’ as relevant to that destination.
-However as modellers we are also keen to ensure that specific-destination approaches do not neglect integration with the wider network (Forsyth and Krizek 2011).
+However, modelling active travel potential to specific destinations should not neglect consideration of, and the potential for new infrastructure to integration with, wider walking and cycling networks (Forsyth and Krizek 2011).
 It is difficult, in planning practice, to create calibrated models of walking and cycling behaviour, for the following reasons:

 1. Models of active modes of transportation are underdeveloped compared to vehicular models